remarkjs/remark-lint/doc/create-a-custom-rule.md

 module.exports = rule("remark-lint:no-gif-allowed", noGifAllowed);
 ```

-Let's say you want all your custom rules to be defined as part of your project namespace.
+Let’s say you want all your custom rules to be defined as part of your project namespace.
 If your project was named `my-project`, then you can export your rule as:

 ```js
 module.exports = rule("my-project-name:no-gif-allowed", noGifAllowed);